Accessible Capacity of Secondary Users: Basic Definitions and Problem Statements

 \ding{113} \end{definition}

-In this paper, the given real number $\epsilon$ is referred to as the {\em error performance requirement} by the primary users.
+In this paper, the given real number $\varepsilon$ is referred to as the {\em error performance requirement} by the primary users.

-{\bf Remark.} From Examples~\ref{ExRCBPSK} and~\ref{ExEHCBPSK}, we can see that a conventional block code of size $M$ can be regarded as a generalized trellis code.
+{\bf Remarks.} \begin{enumerate} \item From Examples~\ref{ExRCBPSK} and~\ref{ExEHCBPSK}, we can see that a conventional block code of size $M$ can be regarded as a GTC.
 The trellis section has only one state and $M$ parallel branches, which correspond to $M$ codewords, respectively.
 Such a representation is different from those conventional trellis representations in~\cite{BCJR74,McEliece96,Vardy98}.
-For this special class of generalized trellis codes, the sequence of error random variables $\{E_t\}$ under commonly-used decoders are independent and identically distributed.
-Then, by the weak law of large number, we know that the sequence $\{\Theta_N\}$ converges to the expectation of $E_1$ in probability.
+For this special class of GTCs, the error random variables $\{E_t\}$ under commonly-used decoders are independent and identically distributed~(i.i.d.).
+Then, by the weak law of large numbers, we know that the word-error-rate~(WER) $\Theta_N$ converges to the expectation of $E_1$ in probability.
 That is, for any $\delta > 0$,